 Once again, the damage was limited for retail investors, thanks to the discount.
 However, more painful days were ahead for investors who chose to stay put as the stock lost further ground to INR580.1 per share within four weeks.
 In this timeframe, the IPO was the worst performer in 2017 and it also finds place in all time worst performers among largest IPOs in India.

 On listing, DLF shares spiked to as much as 35% and closed the day with 8.5% gains on allotment price.
 The IPO made DLF promoter KP Singh one of the richest people in India.
 Real estate has since lost much of its sheen and the company also suffered due to a three-year ban imposed on KP Singh by SEBI.

-HDFC Standard Life Insurance and the offer was one of the few insurance IPOs that performed well in 2017.
+HDFC Standard Life Insurance offer was one of the few insurance IPOs that performed well in 2017.
 The brand name of HDFC did wonders for the IPO while other quality names like SBI Life Insurance failed to get a positive start.
 The company priced the IPO at the upper end of the price band and did not offer any discount to retail investors.